Ethkoh/Notes/datacamp_sql.md

 price numeric
 );
 ```
-example 3: more than 1 primary key
+example 3: this is still one primary key. just that its a combination of two columns
 ```
 CREATE TABLE example (
 a integer,